human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 * Then write those out to a bed file with `meryl-lookup`.
 Now you have "painted" all of the locations in the assembly with unique kmers.
 That can be a handy thing to have lying around.

-Today we want to use Meryl in the context of creating databases from Illumina readsets.
+Today we want to use Meryl in the context of creating databases from PCR-free Illumina readsets.

 **Create a directory**
 ```